-5.6 We take seriously all complaints of bullying and unkindness, and deal with them promptly.
-Once an incident has been brought to our attention, we will make sure that the person(s) being bullied are reassured and feel safe.
+5.6 We take all complaints of bullying and unkindness seriously, and deal with them promptly.
+Once an incident has been brought to our attention, we will make sure that the person(s) being bullied is reassured and feels safe.
 The class teacher/house tutor or appropriate member of staff will meet with the pupil who is being bullied to try to establish: